Table of Contents

 Lost wax casting has changed from the days where clay was packed around the bee’s wax pattern to the use of ceramics shells and the introduction of special dewaxing ovens etc.

 The high manufacturing cost of master dies has traditionally limited investment casting to large production quantities, but the introduction of additive manufacturing or 3D printing of wax patterns in recent years has eliminated the manufacturing cost of dies and enabled the use for shorter runs.

 - Parts with extremely complex shapes and intricate features can be cast as a single piece using investment casting

 - With short length or shallow depth feature, thin sections down to 0.40 mm (0.015 in) can be cast without cold shut defects

 - Lost wax casting has excellent dimensional accuracy and tighter tolerances of 0.075 mm (0.003 in) are easily achievable.

-- Compared to similar manufacturing processes, Investment casting can achieve excellent surface finish without any post-processing.
+- Compared to similar manufacturing processes, Investment casting can achieve an excellent surface finish without any post-processing.
 Typically around 1.3 – 0.4 microns RMS Ra

-- It offers almost unlimited freedom in terms of investment cast materials, but most common materials used include Aluminium alloy, cast iron and non-ferrous alloys.
+- It offers almost unlimited freedom in terms of investment cast materials, but the most common materials used include Aluminium alloy, cast iron and non-ferrous alloys.
 The process is particularly attractive for high-temperature alloys.

 - Draft on walls are not required but if a master die is used to make wax patterns then draft on the face would help the pattern making process easier.